-I am a regular user of Putty a linux simulator for windows which allows you to use the funcionality of linux boxes within windows.
+I am a regular user of Putty a Linux simulator for windows which allows you to use the functionality of Linux boxes within windows.

 Now for you to use Cygwin you will have to do a complete install, and mind you when I say complete install I will stress on it.

 As when you install cygwin it just installs the default version without scp (Secure file copy), ssh (secure file transfer) and lots of other features.
 You can get a very indepth tutorial on using cygwin from Lifehacker.